lukejenner6/PSY6422-Project/README.md

 **font_download:** This contains *'Source Sans Pro'* .ttf files to be installed onto the computer.
 These need to be **installed manually** before executing the code.

 **www:** This contains the screenshots that are used in this README file and the project_overview file.
 It is named www inline with shiny app documentation.

+**styles.css:** This contains the css elements for styling the hover over settings and panel sizing.

 **project_overview:** This is an R markdown file which contains the codebook and outlines the project's meta-data, goals, and coding process.